icebob/moleculer-java-site/docs/fault-tolerance.md

 ## Circuit Breaker

 Moleculer has a built-in circuit-breaker solution.
-It is a threshold-based implementation.
-It uses a time window to check the failed request rate.
+It uses a time window to check the number of the failed requests.
-Once the threshold value is reached, it trips the circuit breaker.
+Once the error limit is reached, it trips the circuit breaker.
 The Circuit Breaker is a descendant of Default Service Invoker.

 {% note info What is the circuit breaker? %}